Lotteries in Australia: Trackside

 There is also a computerised racing game is known as Trackside, where players can also bet on a Win, Place, Quinella or Trifecta, and recently First Fours.
 Trackside has twelve runners in different racing modes: Thoroughbreds, Harness, Hurdles and Greyhounds.
 The Trackside odds are fixed and do not change regardless of how many people are playing.
 Trackside is operated by Tabcorp Holdings and is run inside TAB venues.
 Its original tag-line was Win real money on unreal horses, but when greyhound races were introduced, the tag-line was dropped and the logo changed to a 'T' in a green circle with the word TRACKSIDE written in a different font.
+The tag-line now is ‘’Unreal Racing, Real Fun’’ and ‘’Simulated Racing’’.
 Note that greyhound races still use twelve runners to match the horse races, unlike regular greyhound races which always have eight runners in a race (unless eight are not available).
 The former logo featured a cartoon horse and the name TRACKSIDE written in the Ad Lib (typeface) font.
 Trackside results can also be viewed on SKYtext teletext channels 698 and 699, however this can seemingly only be viewed inside TAB venues, along with the other SKYtext racing results (previously, Seven Network used to host teletext, but cancelled the service on 30 September 2009, leaving only channel 801 open for closed captions).
 Recently, the Trackside system has been updated to allow Flexi Trifecta and Flexi First Four bets, where picking multiple runners for each position will give a percentage of the total win (for example, if runner numbers 1 and 2 are picked first and second respectively, and the user picks both 3+4 for third place for a $1 bet, they will receive 50% of the dividend of the 1+2+3 or 1+2+4 trifecta if won).
 As of December 2012, Flexi bets could only be placed via the EasyBet terminal (EBT) machines, however paper Trackside tickets containing Flexi Trifecta and First Four options have since been produced.
 During a system update in 2014, the hurdle races were removed, and races have become more frequent, being every three minutes instead of every four minutes.
 The minimum bet per game is 50 cents, unlike Keno which is $1 per game.
 There are also "mystery" bets, where the computer can randomly pick the first three or four runners in a boxed trifecta or first four bets.
 These tickets are a fixed price of $3 and $5 respectively.
+Recently it also added The Power Runner where boosted odds are taking place for selected runners in Thoroughbred, Greyhound & Harness Racing every Friday & Saturday from 7pm to 8pm.